meghdadFar/wordview/README.md

 ## **Filtering**

-Filtering noise and cleaning up the text can be a tedious task, but for most NLP applications we almost always need some degree of it. *WORDVIEW* offers easy to use functionalities for filtering noise, customized definition of noise, and cleaning up the text from it.
+Filtering noise and cleaning up the text can be a tedious task, but for most NLP applications we almost always need some degree of it. *wordview* offers easy to use functionalities for filtering noise, customized definition of noise, and cleaning up the text from it.
 For instance, you can choose what pattern to accept via `keep_pattern` argument, what pattern to drop via `drop_patterns` argument, and what pattern to replace via `replace` argument.
 Or you can specify the max length of allowed tokens to filter out very long sequences that are often noise.
 See the docs to learn more about other parameters of `clean_text`.
 Here is a worked example:

 ```python